matrixorigin/matrixone/docs/en/MatrixOne/Reference/SQL-Reference/Explain/explain.md

 ## Node types

-in 0.5.0 version, the following node types are supported.
+In 0.5.0 version, the following node types are supported.

 | Node Type       | Name in Explain |
 | --------------- | --------------- |